lumentut/db2_query/README.md

 1. Method name
 2. Body (can be an SQL statement or lamda).

-The lambda is used to facilitate us in using `built-in methods` as shown at two query methods below:
+The lambda is used to facilitate us in using `built-in methods` as shown at examples below:

 Example 1.
 ```ruby